close

 Yes, hydration packs are a convenient way to prepare dehydrated meals without the need for cooking equipment.
 Simply add water to the pack and let it rehydrate for the specified time.

-See also Freeze-Dried Food: A Comprehensive Guide to Nutrition, Convenience, and Versatility
+See also Freeze-Dried Backpacking Food: Your Guide to Lightweight and Convenient Backcountry Nutrition

 Leave a Comment